-Figure 71.
+Figure 66.
 The page for creating a new PPPoE connection.
 The Ethernet section.

 Parameter Description Ethernet MAC address A MAC address assigned to the interface.
 This parameter is mandatory if your ISP uses MAC address binding.
 In the field, enter the MAC address registered by your ISP upon concluding the agreement.
 To set the MAC address of the network interface card (of the computer that is being used to configure the router at the moment) as the MAC address of the WAN interface, move the Clone MAC address of your NIC switch to the right.
 When the switch is moved to the right, the field is unavailable for editing.
-To set the router's MAC address, click the RESTORE DEFAULT MAC ADDRESS button (the button is available when the switch is MTU moved to the right).
-The maximum size of units transmitted by the interface.
+To set the router's MAC address, click the RESTORE DEFAULT MAC ADDRESS button (the button is available when the switch is moved to the right).
+MTU The maximum size of units transmitted by the interface.

-Figure 72.
+Figure 67.
 The page for creating a new PPPoE connection.
 The PPP section.

 Parameter Description PPP Without authorization Move the switch to the right if you don't need to enter a username and password to access the Internet.
 Username A username (login) to access the Internet.
 Password A password to access the Internet.
-Click the Show icon () to display the entered password.
-Service name The name of the PPPoE authentication server. МТИ The maximum size of units transmitted by the interface.
+Click the Show icon (\overline{\overlin Service name The name of the PPPoE authentication server. мти The maximum size of units transmitted by the interface.
 Authentication protocol Select a required authentication method from the drop-down list or leave the AUTO value.

 Parameter Description Keep Alive Move the switch to the right if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
 If the switch is moved to the right, the LCP interval and LCP fails fields are available.
 Specify the required values.
 Dial on demand Move the switch to the right if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
-Static IP address Fill in the field if you want to use a static IP address to access the Internet.
 PPP IP extension This option is used by some ISPs.
 Contact your ISP to clarify if this option needs to be enabled.
 If it is required, move the switch to the right.
 PPP debug Move the switch to the right if you want to log all data on PPP connection debugging.

-Figure 73.
+Figure 68.
 The page for creating a new PPPoE connection.
 The Miscellaneous section.

 Parameter Description Miscellaneous NAT If the switch is moved to the right, the network address translation function is enabled.
 Do not disable the function unless your ISP requires this.
 Firewall If the switch is moved to the right, protection against external connections for the LAN devices is enabled (for example, against attempts to get information about the LAN devices or to hack a device from the LAN).
 For security reasons, it is recommended not to disable this function.
 RIP Move the switch to the right to allow using RIP for this connection.

-Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
+Parameter Description Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
 For security reasons, it is recommended to disable this function.
 Isolate connection If the switch is moved to the right, the router uses an alternate routing table for this connection.
 Enable this function only when your ISP requires this.